QF-Test abstracts DIV hierarchies and uses the well-known Selenium-WebDriver.

-However, for web AJAX test automation engineers the situation is difficult because there's a major gap that has to be bridged: Browsers don't have any concept high-level UI elements like trees, so these have to be implemented by the toolkit creators, using the only means available: The browser's DOM.
+However, for Web AJAX test automation engineers encounter difficulties because there's a major gap be bridged: Browsers don't have any concept high-level UI elements like trees, so these have to be implemented by the toolkit creators, using the only means available: The browser's DOM.
 As a result, a simple UI tree gets mapped to hundreds of DOM nodes (typically DIV nodes) with an intricate structure.
 This mapping of high-level UI elements to DOM nodes causes an explosion of complexity that has to be addressed by test engineers.

 One of the key features of QF-Test is the ability to reduce that complexity to the level of the original UI, by collapsing the complex, deeply nested hierarchy of DOM nodes back into a relatively flat structure of high-level UI components that can be addressed and manipulated easily.
 This ability allows testers to concentrate on the functionality they need to automate and leave handling (and hiding) the underlying complexity to QF-Test.

-Reusability of test only, if the components can be refound in the modified GUI.
+Reusability of test only, if the components can be found again in the modified GUI.

 Requirement to the web testing tool: robust component recognition